 The Dining Hall

-Step into the era of absolute monarchy The dining hall is decorated in lavish Baroque style, and with an extraordinary view, it was designed for the absolute monarchs.
-Today, the hall appears as a time capsule, reflecting the castle's original expression from the 18th century.
+Step into the era of absolute monarchy The dining hall is decorated in lavish Baroque style, and with exceptional views, it was designed for the absolute monarchs.
+Today, the hall appears as a time capsule, reflecting the palace's original expression from the 18th century.

 Along with the rest of the palace, the Dining Hall underwent extensive restoration, which was completed in 2013.
 This brought the original hall back to life.